avitsidis/csharp-training/ContosoConsultancy/README.md

 ###2.2: number of consultant without a mission
 You must provide the number of consultants that do not have an active mission at the moment.

-###2.2: duration of employee contracts
+###2.2: Number of hired employee each years
-You must provide an object with 2 fields:
-* AllTimeEmployeesContractDuration: consider all consultants
-* CurrentEmployeesContractDuration: consider only consultant currently working for the company
+You must provide a map where key is year and value is the number of employee hired that year
+optionnal: If there is no employee we want an item in the map with value 0

 ###2.2: Top 5 clients
 Provide biggest clients in terms of current mission number.